googlefonts/how-to-hint-variable-fonts/README.md

 The hinting approach for the lowercase ‘o’, is identical to the Capital O. Control the bottom and top rounds, and use a shift to control the weight of the top and bottom rounds.
 The same concept of inheritence is used for the overshoots and undershoots, the only difference is the cvt’s that are referenced in the Control Value Table, relate to the lowercase glyphs.

 This same hinting approach is used for all lowercase glyphs, with similar rounds, ‘b,c,d,e,p,q,s’, as well as the rounds of ‘f,g,h,j,m,n,r,t,u’.
-When all of the lowercse glyphs reference the same cvt values for these key heights, consistent alignment for baseline, x-height, ascender, descender, and overshoot and undershoot behaviour, is guaranteed onscreen for all point sizes.
+When all of the lowercase glyphs reference the same cvt values for these key heights, consistent alignment for baseline, x-height, ascender, descender, and overshoot and undershoot behaviour, is guaranteed onscreen for all point sizes.

 **Hinting the ‘n’**